The Thundersley/AC INVACAR

 Mid 50's Invacar 8a Model 52 and the 'Vi-Car' painted pinky-grey and a Barrett Minor.

-During the 1960's and 70's the Invacar ruled with its modern fibreglass shell, ice blue colouring and belt drive.
+During the 1960's and 70's the Invacar ruled with its modern fibreglass shell, ice blue colouring and belt drive, which might intrigue you if there is a Parts Geek or two out there reading this.
 Extended wheelbase, a wider track and use of Austin Mini wheels saw the Invacars right through to the end of the final DHSS contract in 1977.

 5,928 Invacar Model 67 'Acedes' carriages were built.